csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

 you use `@extend`, you are transplanting a selector elsewhere in your stylesheet in order for it to share traits with other selectors that are also being transplanted.
-As a result, you are dictating that these selectors all share a relationship, and **misusing `@extend` can incorrectly create relationships around the wrong criterion**.
-It would be like grouping your CD collection by the colour of their covers: doable, but not a useful relationship to create.
+As a result, you are dictating that these selectors all share a relationship, and **misusing `@extend` can create relationships around the wrong criterion**.
+It would be like grouping your CD collection by the colour of their
+covers: doable, but not a useful relationship to create.

 **It is vital that you are forming that relationship around the right characteristics.**